E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ip domain-name <domain-name>
 ```

-On the IOS implementation used in this lab, the hostname and domain name are required before the RSA keys can be generated.
+The hostname and domain name provide the information IOS uses when generating the RSA key pair.

 ---